 8 out of 10 Sphynx cat owners agreed that their male sphynx cat is way more affectionate, playful, and friendly compared to their female sphynx.
 Male Sphynx is a firm favorite amongst owners who concluded that they have the best overall disposition in all character and inherent qualities.

-Let’s analyze both male and female Sphynx cats to help you decide on which sex is ideal for you.
-Remember, even though males are considered better, ultimately the differences are based on personality which moulds their character.
+Let’s analyze both male and female Sphynx cats to help you decide which sex is ideal for you.
+Remember, even though males are considered better, ultimately the differences are based on personality which molds their character.
 To learn more about the PROS and CONS of a Sphynx cat check out my previous article.

 Male Sphynx Cats.